FabioParigi/NBrightBuyExcelImport/README.md

 Install the source version, open it in visual studio and debug the first import, you can easly modify the source import based on your CSV file

-<p font="color:#ff0000">Very important!!!
+<p style="color:red;">Very important!!!
 Test the import in a empty Nbstore db, in this way you can easly clean the db and reimport all the time you need.
 When your products/categories are correct, export the xml and import it on the production db</p>

 For any question contact me on GitHub
 Fabio